Day

 cultures with a visit to Awegys Secondary School, where you’ll

 see firsthand a day in the life of Ugandan youth.
-Your trip also
+See the

-helps support the school, which provides an education to at-risk
+school, which provides an education to at-risk youth in Uganda.

 Meals: B, L, D